olaservo/olaservo.github.io/about.md

 permalink: /about/
 ---

 Ola Hungerford is a vocalist, songwriter, and software engineer.
-As a leader in personalized product discovery at Nordstrom, she works every day to answer the question: how do you make customers feel like you know what they want or need, without irritating them or creeping them out?
+As a leader in personalized product discovery and other intelligent systems at Nordstrom, she works every day to answer the question: how do you make customers feel like you know what they want or need, without irritating them or creeping them out?

 Ola owns, leads, and executes projects with a strong emphasis on both critical thinking and putting herself in other people’s shoes. [^1]  She acts on the belief that personalization, just like any customer experience at Nordstrom, requires empathy and good judgment as much as it does technical expertise.